prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 One common network architecture trick would be to use ensembles.

 Ensembles are combined separate models.
 The most well know are:
 * bagging ensembles and
 * boosting ensembles
+* stacked ensembles

 #### Bagging